HicaroD/alice.nvim/README.md

 # Alice

-A dark-based colorscheme for polyglot programmers for [Neo]Vim.
+A dark-based colorscheme for polyglot programmers for Neovim / Vim.

 ## Installation